Fence Installer Dunlay

 First, pick materials wisely—pressure treated lumber and chain link tend to be less expensive than vinyl or iron while remaining strong.

-Third, do smaller tasks on your own.
+Third, take on prep work if possible.
 Removing old fencing, clearing brush, or staining the fence after installation can lower contractor labor charges.

 Another tip is to book your project in the off season when many contractors reduce prices.